S-W-Leong/JavaHotelManagementSystem/README.md

 # JavaHotelManagementSystem
 This is our sem 3 java assignment :D Feel free to comment

+edit 30/4/2025: this has become a legacy system, a new one was already created!

 ## Folder Structure

 The workspace contains two folders by default, where: